jonathanjameswatson/kwzz/README.md

 $ yarn run deploy
 ```

+## Database setup

+Before starting the server, connect to the database and execute the contents of the schema.sql file found in the api/db directory.

 ## Environment variables

 Set the environment variable JWT_SECRET to a secret key before deploying the website in production.